UHDanke/gd_docs/triggers/follows.md

 With **Mode 1** and **2**, the rotation follows the object's direction of movement.

 **Mode 3** has the following changes to rotation:
-- Rotation always aims at the follow center, rotation speed is also limited by the steering speed
+- Rotation always aims at the follow center
+- Rotation speed is limited by the steering speed
 - **Rotate Easing** and **Rotate Deadzone** have no effect

+Having any **Mode 1** or **2** Advanced Follows active on the same target will override **Mode 3** rotation.

 ## Ignore Disabled